ubiquiti-community/unifi-ml2-driver/tools/ngs-stress/README.rst

 Networking-generic-switch Stress Test
 =====================================

-Stress test for the OpenStack Neutron networking-generic-switch (genericswitch) ML2 mechanism driver.
+Stress test for the OpenStack Neutron networking-generic-switch (unifi) ML2 mechanism driver.

-This script can stress a switch using the genericswitch driver.
+This script can stress a switch using the unifi driver.
 It does not require an OpenStack or Neutron installation, and can operate in isolation.
 There are two modes of operation: